BaileySri/Open-Margins/README.md

-# Controlling a UAV with Sensor Spoofing: More Than A GNSS Problem
+# Assessing UAV Sensor Spoofing: More Than A GNSS Problem

 ## Paper Abstract
 Autonomous navigation systems present a unique attack surface: their sensors.
-This attack surface allows for sensor spoofing attacks, where an adversary gains control of a UAV by manipulating one of its sensors to report incorrect data.
-Prior research has shown that many of the sensors being use on unmanned aerial vehicles (UAVs) are vulnerable to sensor spoofing attacks.
-However, most work on UAVs only considers spoofing the signals from a Global Navigation Satellite System (GNSS).
-Concretely, we show that an adversary spoofing just one of the sensors that is use to attenuate the state estimate of a UAV can control or crash the UAV, even when the GNSS is faithful.
+This attack surface allows for sensor spoofing attacks, where an adversary gains control of an unmanned aerial vehicle (UAV) by manipulating one of its sensors to report incorrect data.
+Prior research has shown that many of the sensors, including those on UAVs, are vulnerable to sensor spoofing attacks.
+However, most of the work on sensor spoofing either focuses solely on the vulnera- bility of the sensor or considers only the Global Navigation Satellite System (GNSS) when attacking a UAV.
+The impact sensor spoofing has on UAVs and the extent of control an attacker can gain with different sensors is relatively unexplored.
+Concretely, we show that an adversary only needs to control one of the sensors a UAV uses for state estimation to control the UAV, even if the GNSS is faithful.
+We further characterize the extent of control an adversary can gain with each sensor and discuss why current defenses are insufficient to stop these attacks

 ## How to install
 The modifications made to ArduPilot to embed sensor spoofing